doc-detective/doc-detective/README.md

     npm install
     ```

+1. Run your tests, specifying your test file with the `--input` argument.
+For example, to run tests in a file named `doc-content.md` in the `samples` directory, run the following command:

+    ```bash
+    npm run runTests -- --input ./samples/doc-content.md
+    ```

-1. Run your tests.
-To customize your test, file type, and directory options, create a [`config.json`](https://doc-detective.com/reference/schemas/config.html) file and reference it with the `-c` argument.
+    To customize your test, file type, and directory options, create a [`config.json`](https://doc-detective.com/reference/schemas/config.html) file and reference it with the `--config` argument.

     ```bash
     npm run runTests -- --config ./samples/config.json